Winston in College

 Individualized By Design

-Winston in College, a part of the Winston Online campus, offers virtual learning support services for adult students with learning disabilities such as dyslexia, executive functioning difficulties (ADHD), and nonverbal learning disorders (NVLD) who are transitioning to or are currently enrolled in a college program.
+Winston in College is a part of the Winston Online campus.
+Our unique program offers virtual learning support services for adult students with learning disabilities.
+We serve students with dyslexia, executive functioning difficulties (ADHD), and nonverbal learning disorders (NVLD).
+This virtual offering is ideal for students in transition, as well as those currently enrolled in college programs.

 Focus in College

-Focus in College is modeled after our highly effective one-to-one remediation, Focus program offered on all of our campuses at Winston Preparatory School and uses the same teaching frameworks which is a cornerstone of a Winston Prep education.
+We modeled our Focus in College program after our highly effective one-to-one Focus program, offered on all of our campuses.
+The program uses the same research-backed teaching frameworks that have become a cornerstone of a Winston Prep Education.

 Tell me more...